Eating Well with Balance and Dizziness Disorders

 Increase your awareness of dietary triggers

-Some people find specific foods or ingredients trigger attacks of dizziness including those brought on by migraine and Ménière’s disease.
+Some people find specific foods or ingredients trigger attacks of dizziness including those brought on by vestibular migraine and Ménière’s disease.
 Avoiding things you are sensitive to can often help improve symptoms.
-You may want to experiment with minimizing or eliminating intake of the following ingredients:
+You may find it helpful to experiment with minimizing or eliminating your intake of the following ingredients:

 - Foods rich in tyramine